gcaudle66/Config-Vali-Diff-Erator-2000/README.md

 ## Overview

-The Config Vali-Diff-erator 2000 is a Python-based tool designed for network engineers to validate configuration files against a predefined "golden standard."
+The Config Vali-Diff-erator 2000 is a Python-based tool designed for network engineers to validate configuration files (based on configuration files on a Cisco IOS device but could be adapted to any config really!) against a predefined "golden standard."
 It provides detailed reports of matched, unmatched, and differing lines in various formats, including plain text and a visually appealing HTML diff.
+Basically, the intent is to provide a tool to help provide config compliance in an environment.
+You define what the sections of a config should look like...hostname, AAAA policy, interfaces, routing protocol....whatever.
+You define the sections of config to check in the "golden_standard.yaml" and if done correctly, this script will kick out reports telling you all you need to know!

 ---